-Now, for generating SHA256 checksum, enter the following command:
+Now, to generate the SHA-256 checksum, enter the following command:

-You will get the SHA256 checksum in your terminal window!
+You’ll see the SHA-256 checksum in your terminal window!
 Easy, isn’t it?

 How accurately does this work?

-If you are wondering, how accurately does these checksum detects corrupted files – if you delete or change even one character from any one of the text files inside the iso image, the checksum algorithm will generate a totally different checksum value for that changed iso image.
-And that will definitely not match with the checksum provided on the download page.
+If you’re wondering how accurately these checksums detect corrupted files – if you delete or change even one character from any one of the text files inside the iso image, the checksum algorithm will generate a totally different value for that changed image.
+And that will definitely not match the checksum provided on the download page.

 Do you checksum?

-One of the suggested steps while installing Linux is to verify the checksum of Linux ISO.
-Do you always follow this step or do it only when something goes wrong with the installation?
+One of the suggested steps while installing Linux is to verify the checksum of your Linux ISO.
+Do you always follow this step or do you do it only when something goes wrong with the installation?

 Was this guide helpful?
 If you have any questions, let us know!
-And also if you need a similar guide for something else, reach out to us, we are here to help.
+And if you need a similar guide for something else, reach out to us, we’re here to help.